 This may seem standard, but you can learn a lot when you ask for a quote.
 If you happen to call a scammer locksmith, they will undersell their quoted price by a lot.
 For example, they could quote for $20 but when they “finish the job” they will say it was actually more work than expected and will charge you a lot more money.
 A reputable locksmith will always be honest with their pricing upfront, so make sure the quote makes sense and doesn’t sound too good to be true.

 Another thing to look out for when you ask for a quote is if they don’t give a quote at all.
-If a locksmith refuses to give you a quote, just move onto the next one as you need to know what services you are expecting to pay for.
+If a locksmith refuses to give you a quote, just move on to the next one as you need to know what services you are expecting to pay for.

 Compare Online Prices With The Quote

 After you receive a quote from the locksmith, check their website to see if the prices listed on the site align with the quote.
-This step might not be applicable to all locksmiths as a few of them don’t list their prices online because even their most common jobs can fluctuate on the price, depending on the severity of the problem.
+This step might not be applicable to all locksmiths as a few of them don’t list their prices online because even their most common jobs can fluctuate in price, depending on the severity of the problem.

 Before Hiring a Locksmith, Ask a Few Questions